 Victory | November 04 2015

-Pursuant to the February 17, 2015, victory protecting public access at Higgins Beach in Scarborough, Maine, the Chapter offered to sit on an informal committee led by Councilwoman St.Clair.
+Pursuant to our February 17, 2015, victory protecting public access at Higgins Beach in Scarborough, Maine, the Chapter offered to sit on an informal committee led by Councilwoman St.Clair.
 The Committee was oriented to bring concerned parties from all sides of the situation together to address the perceived behavioral issues that continue to bring restricted public access proposals to the Town Council, year after year.

 This was a proactive opportunity to come to the table with beachfront property owners, surfers, dog walkers and other Higgins Beach users to squash the repeated attempts at limiting public access by finding commonsense solutions we can all agree with and rally behind.